uozuAho/pandemic_ddd/readme.md

           - anything else?
         - eradicates if last of cubes
         - add to self validation: assert disease is eradicated if cured and no cubes
+    - before other roles: use random + greedy agents for fuzzing
     - researcher: give any city card to a player in the same city
     - quarantine specialist: prevent cube placement and outbreaks in current city and neighbours
     - scientist: cure with 4 cards